marlonShawDEV/workForceHousing/README.md

 git clone https://github.com/SCarrero/fmzurb.git fmzurb
 ```

 Then open the fmzurb folder in your command line, and install the needed dependencies.
-If you have are behind a corporate firewall and have trouble with npm or bower, update your proxy settings:
+If you have are behind a corporate firewall and have trouble with npm or bower, update your proxy settings.

 ```bash
 cd fmzurb